EBZebra/docs/edge/source/guide/OndeviceConfig.md

 Contains the password for quitting Enterprise Browser when function is enabled using the ExitPasswordEnabled tag.
 Can be edited only when ExitPasswordEnabled tag is set to '1' and cannot be left empty.

 ### SettingsButtonEnabled
-When enabled, places a settings button at the bottom right corner of all screens that routes to the settings page.
-NOTE: When the IE engine is used on a Windows CE device, this feature might cause screen distortion when scrolling.
+When enabled, places a settings button at the bottom right corner of all screens that routes to the settings page. **Note: When using this feature with the IE engine on a CE device, screen distortion may be noticed when scrolling**.

 ### SettingsPageProtectionEnabled
 When enabled, prompts for a password before allowing access to the Settings page.
 Password is stored using the SettingsPagePassword tag.